Department of History

 Dr. Deanne Nuwer, Associate Professor of History, earned her M.A. and Ph.D. in History from The University of Southern Mississippi.
 Dr. Nuwer teaches courses in American History, the History of the South, Mississippi History and the History of Medicine.
 As a specialist in pedagogy, Dr. Nuwer also teaches the department’s social studies teaching methods course for history majors seeking licenses to teach.
 In 2009, Dr. Nuwer published a book with the University of Alabama Press entitled Plague Among the Magnolia: The 1878 Yellow Fever Epidemic in Mississippi.
 Dr. Nuwer has been active in historical preservation work in the City of Biloxi and has authored or co-authored 15 articles, chapters or reviews in publications including the Gulf Coast Historical Review, Southeastern Political Review, The Journal of Mississippi History, Women at War: An Encyclopedia and The Mississippi Encyclopedia.
 Dr. Nuwer is currently working on a new book on boat building in nineteenth century Mississippi.

-Dr. James “Pat” Smith, Professor of History, earned his M.A. and Ph.D. in history from Vanderbilt University.
-Dr. Smith teaches courses in British and European History and third world areas affected by European imperialism.
+Dr. James “Pat” Smith, Professor Emeritus of History, earned his M.A. and Ph.D. in history from Vanderbilt University.
+Dr. Smith taught courses in British and European History and third world areas affected by European imperialism.
 His most recent book, Hurricane Katrina: The Mississippi Story was published by the University Press of Mississippi in 2012.
 He has authored 20 articles, chapters or reviews which have appeared in such publications as Albion, The Journal of Canadian Studies, The Journal of Negro History, and The Journal of Mississippi History, The Journal of American Ethnic Studies, and The Historical Dictionary of the British Empire.
 Dr. Smith is a recipient of the Carter G. Woodson outstanding article award from the Journal of Negro History and co-authored with Dr. Gilbert Mason a book entitled Beaches, Blood, and Ballots: A Black Doctor’s Civil Rights Struggle (University Press of Mississippi, 2000).